intel/neural-speed/docs/continuous_batching.md

 ![ORCA continuous batching inference](./imgs/ORCA_batching.png)

 ## Offline
 We only support multi-batch inference in concatenating & splitting input sequences way.
 Because it can avoid padding mask effect for some operators (`RoPE`, etc.) and save `linear` inference time.
-You can use `transformers` liked code: padding prompts->giving `Torch.Tensor`->generation.
-We will remove those padding tokens inside and return the whole generation results in a python list.
+You can use `transformers` liked code (padding prompts->giving `Torch.Tensor`->generation) to try it.
+We will remove those padding tokens inside and return the whole generation results with a python list.
 So all you need to do additionally is provide the right `pad_token_id`.

 The code example is like:
 ```python